Lyra McKee

 Lyra Catherine McKee (/'lɪərə mə'ki:/ 31 March 1990 – 18 April 2019) was a journalist from Northern Ireland who wrote for several publications about the consequences of the Troubles.
 She also served as an editor for Mediagazer, a news aggregator website.
-On 18 April 2019, McKee was fatally shot during rioting in the Creggan area of Derry.
+On 18 April 2019, McKee was fatally shot while observing rioting in the Creggan area of Derry.

 Early life and education

-McKee was born on 31 March 1990 in Belfast, Northern Ireland.
-Her interest in journalism began at fourteen years old when she wrote for the school newspaper at St Gemma's High School.
-By the following year she joined Children's Express (shortly to be renamed Headliners), a charity that supports young people through helping them develop journalism skills, and through that was awarded the Young Journalist Award by Sky News in 2006.
-She studied online journalism at Birmingham City University under Paul Bradshaw, pursuing an Master of Arts degree, but did not graduate.
-She was posthumously awarded an MA in online journalism in January 2020; her sister, Nichola Corner, accepted the degree on her behalf.
+Lyra Catherine McKee was born on 31 March 1990 in Belfast, Northern Ireland.
+Her interest in journalism began at 14 years old when she wrote for the school newspaper at St Gemma's High School.
+By the following year she joined Headliners, a charity that supports young people through helping them develop journalism skills, and through that was awarded the Young Journalist Award by Sky News in 2006.
+She studied online journalism at Birmingham City University under Paul Bradshaw, pursuing a Master of Arts degree, but did not graduate.
+She was posthumously awarded an MA in online journalism in January 2020; her sister, Nichola, accepted the degree on her behalf.